top of page

 • cause stiffness, especially for side sleepers

-While some people benefit from firmer support, especially if they sleep on their stomach or need extra stability, excessive firmness can be just as problematic as too much softness.
+While stomach sleepers and heavier individuals may benefit from firmer surfaces, excessive firmness can be just as problematic as too much softness.

 Is a Medium-Firm Mattress Good for Most People?